Rbfinch/grepq/README.md

 **6. Will tune your pattern file with the `tune` command**

-Use the `tune` command to analyze matched substrings and update the number and/or order of regex patterns in your pattern file according to their matched frequency.
-This can speed up the filtering process.
+Use the `tune` command (`grepq tune -h` for instructions) in a simple shell script to update the number and order of regex patterns in your pattern file according to their matched frequency, further targeting and speeding up the filtering process.

 Specifying the `-c` option to the `tune` command will output the matched substrings and their frequencies, ranked from highest to lowest.